joffrey-bion/livedoc/docs/quickstart/springmvc.md

 By navigating to the `/jsondoc` endpoint on your server, you may get the JSON description of your documentation.

-More interesting, you may also use the provided UI by adding the Livedoc webjar to your classpath:
+More interesting, you may also use the provided UI with [very few steps](../livedoc-ui).

-{% include dependency.md artifactId="livedoc-ui-webjar" %}

-If you're not familiar with webjars, this [baeldung post](http://www.baeldung.com/maven-webjars) explains how to use one in a Spring application.